wdporter/i-am-that-vuepress/53-desires-fulfilled-breed-more-desires/readme.md

 It is not the right advice that liberates, but the action based on it.
 Just like a doctor who, after giving the patient an injection, tells him, “Now, keep quiet.
 Do nothing more, just keep quiet”.
-I am telling you, you have got your ‘injection’, now keep quiet, just keep quiet.
+I am telling you, you have got your “injection”, now keep quiet, just keep quiet.
 You have nothing else to do.
 My <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> did the same.
 He would tell me something and then say, “Now keep quiet.
 Don’t go on ruminating all the time.
 Stop.
 Be silent”.